-Valley College students enrolled in a program at any Valley College campus may transfer to another Valley College campus or program within the same campus.
+Valley College students enrolled in a program at any Valley College campus may transfer to another Valley College campus, or program within the same campus.
 The transferring students should check with the financial aid office to determine how a transfer affects their financial aid or tuition balance.
 A credit evaluation will be completed by the Director of Academic Affairs (or designated staff member).

-Transfer to Same Program at another Valley College Campus: Credits earned will transfer to the same program at another Valley College campus, as long as the student earned a course grade of "D" or higher and the student's cGPA is a 2.0 or higher.
+If the student is transferring to same program at another Valley College campus the credits earned will transfer to the same program at another Valley College campus, as long as the student earned a course grade of "D" or higher and the student's cGPA is a 2.0 or higher.
 At the DOAA's discretion, a student may be required to audit a course if the student received a grade of "D" to ensure that the student can demonstrate he/she has mastered the basic concepts taught in that course.